formatool/spring-petclinic/readme.md

 ### ✅ Step 4.
 Set your connection informations

 Execute the script [setup.sh](/setup.sh) and folow the instructions.
+In gitpod this script will run automatically.

 After running the script, you will have filled the environments: